 Third, to me crumbles are texturally perfect — soft, sweet fruit topped with browned crispy crumbs of butter-y goodness is kind of all I ever want in a dessert, and maybe in life.
 This particular crumble is made from apples and cranberries, as tis’ the season, and all that.
 I used Granny Smith in this apple cranberry crisp, as I love their tartness alongside the sweet topping.
 I also added a cup and half of cranberries, for color and tang.
 I like a crumble made from brown sugar and Turbinado sugar, rather than granulated, as the brown offers up molasses/caramel notes and the Turbonado provides crunch.
 I season my apples only a bit, with cinnamon and nutmeg (and salt), so the apple flavor isn’t muted, only enhanced.
 I think a good crumble topping requires a couple of things: cold butter, a proper flour to sugar to butter ratio (here we have the same amount of flour and sugar and a bit less butter), a rest in the fridge to firm up, and a deliberate crumb-making process — I do not just sprinkle the crumble atop the apples, I spend time forming each “crumb” and I like a large crumb, in case you were wondering.
 Not sure I can convert you to team crumble or not, but might I suggest you take a stab at this one, as no matter your team affiliation, I think you will be pleased.
-This apple cranberry crumble recipe can be found here.

 The recipe originally appeared in the October issue of Main Street Magazine.